Terry Gibbs (wrestler): Early career (1977–1984)

 Gibbs began his professional wrestling career in 1977 working in Atlanta.
 He worked in the Southern Territories.
 He worked for Angelo Poffo's International Championship Wrestling in 1979 where he won the ICW Southeastern Heavyweight Championship winning a tournament.

 On September 7, 1980, he won a tournament to win the NWA Tri-State Heavyweight Championship.

 In 1981, he did a tour of Japan for International Wrestling Enterprise.

 In 1984, he won the WWC Puerto Rico Championship defeating King Tonga on May 12.
 He dropped the title a month to Hercules Ayala.

 World Wrestling Federation (1984–1988)

 In 1984, Gibbs made his debut in the World Wrestling Federation defeating Jose Luis Rivera.
 The next night he lost to Sgt.
 Slaughter.
 Gibbs challenged WWF Heavyweight Champion Hulk Hogan on December 12, 1984, in London, Ontario which Hogan retained the title.
 On March 30, 1985 Gibbs teamed with Rene Goulet to face WWF World Tag Team Champions Barry Windham and Mike Rotunda.
 He would lose to Bret Hart, Jake Roberts, Jimmy Snuka, Tony Atlas, Tito Santana, Ricky Steamboat, and Randy Savage.
 Gibbs would defeat Omar Atlas, Bob Bradley, Steve Lombardi, Guy Lambert, and Tommy Sharpe.

-He lost to The Ultimate Warrior in Warrior's television debut on the October 25 episode of Wrestling Challenge.
+He lost to Ultimate Warrior in Warrior's television debut on the October 25 episode of WWF Wrestling Challenge.

 Gibbs final match was a lost to Owen Hart on July 25, 1988, on a house show in Pulaski, New York.